herobank110/qt-material-ui/docs/index.md

       link: /components

 features:
-  - title: Fresh Look
+  - title: Material Design
-    details: Build modern applications with a trendy design system
+    details: Popular open source design system
-  - title: Modular Components
+  - title: Modern UI building blocks
-    details: Start with only the components you need, seamlessly integrates with your existing application
+    details: Can be used in a variety of applications
-  - title: Lightweight
+  - title: Python Conventions
-    details: Distribute cross platform desktop applications without bundling an entire web browser
+    details: Intuitive and consistent API
 ---